Tear Trough Fillers for Under Eye Hollowing

 - Surprisingly this treatment is not that painful, as the skin around the eye is less sensitive than other facial areas.

-- The results are immediate, though most fillers allow 2-4 weeks for the final outcome to develop.
+- The results are immediate, though most fillers allow 2-4 weeks for the outcome to develop.

-- There is no downtime after a tear trough filler treatment.
+- There is no downtime after the tear trough filler treatment.

-- However, most people choose to get this at the end of the day to go home.
+- However, most people get this at the end of the day to go home.

 - There can be redness and swelling after treatment, although this tends to be minimal.

-- There is a small risk of more severe side effects, which our Doctors will go over comprehensively in your free consultation.
+- There is a small risk of more severe side effects, which our Doctors will review comprehensively in your free consultation.

 Under Eye Fillers Cost

-The cost of tear trough filler treatment varies depending on the presentation and the amount of filler you require.
+The tear trough filler treatment costs vary depending on the presentation and the required filler.
 From $900 with our Doctors.

 Let Us Sum It Up

-Under-eye fillers are used to address several cosmetic concerns, including tear troughs, dark circles, eye bags and under-eye wrinkles.
-The best under eye filler varies, depending on your problems.
-Under-eye fillers are called tear trough fillers when they are used to treat the undereye area from hollowing.
+Under-eye fillers address several cosmetic concerns, including tear troughs, dark circles, eye bags and under-eye wrinkles.
+The best under-eye filler varies, depending on your problems.
+Under-eye fillers are called tear trough fillers when used to treat the undereye area from hollowing.
 Other treatments are often combined with under-eye fillers.
-For example, cheek fillers are commonly combined with tear trough fillers when treating hollowing, and when treating undereye wrinkles, they can be combined with wrinkle injections.
+For example, cheek fillers are commonly combined with tear trough fillers when treating hollowing, and when treating under-eye wrinkles, they can be combined with wrinkle injections.
 Under-eye fillers do not address pigment or vascular causes of dark circles.
 Sometimes under-eye bags will require surgery.
-Our Doctors provide a free assessment to assess your suitability for under eye filler treatment
+Our Doctors provide a free assessment to assess your suitability for under-eye filler treatment.